ngsf99/ngsf99/README.md

 - 👋 Hi, My name is Ng Sheong Fong.
 You can call me Mason.
-- 👀 I’m interested in making websites and smartphone applications.
+- 👀 I’m interested in becoming a FrontEnd developer.
-- 🌱 I’m currently learning about Unity and Python
+- 🌱 I’m currently learning about Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...